 The Downside of Writing for iWriter

 Let’s face it; rejection sucks.
 At iWriter, requesters can reject your article without reason.
 If you are someone who takes an hour or longer to write an article, this can greatly affect the amount of money you make.
 Wasting an hour or two on an article that doesn’t earn you any money can really chew glass.
-However, if you own other blogs, you may be able to repurpose those rejected articles, or try sell your rejected articles at other places such as Constant Content.
+However, if you own other blogs, you may be able to repurpose those rejected articles or try to sell your rejected articles at other places such as Constant Content.

 For writers, probably one of the largest drawbacks of iWriter is the effort required to get yourself upgraded to elite status.
 Currently, you must write 30 articles at a basic level before you are allowed to move up to premium or elite status.
 If you write slowly (but you are a good writer) this can require saint-like patience.
 Nobody wants to earn a few bucks for a lot of work.
 The two ways to get through this seasoning period?
 Focus on the light at the end of the tunnel and choose to write longer articles (which earn you more money.)